-Pursuant to the decision made by the Canadian Accounting Standards Board, the Bank began preparing financial statements in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") on November 1, 2011.
-Except for the financial information in respect of the year ended October 31, 2010 and prior periods included in the 2012 Annual Report (which was prepared in accordance with Canadian generally accepted accounting principles) or as otherwise noted herein, the financial information of the Bank incorporated by reference or otherwise contained in this prospectus has been prepared in accordance with IFRS.
-None of the financial information prepared in accordance with IFRS or Canadian generally accepted accounting principles is comparable to the financial statements of companies using accounting principles generally accepted in the United States.
-For additional information about the Bank's adoption of IFRS, refer to "Note 2 - Summary of significant accounting policies, estimates and judgments" and "Note 3 - First time adoption of IFRS" to the Bank's audited consolidated financial statements for the year ended October 31, 2012 (the "2012 Audited Consolidated Financial Statements") and, in respect of the impact on the Bank's capital position, refer to "Note 32 - Capital Management" to the 2012 Audited Consolidated Financial Statements.
+Pursuant to the decision made by the Canadian Accounting Standards Board, the Bank began preparing financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board on November 1, 2011.
+The financial information of the Bank incorporated by reference or otherwise contained in this prospectus has been prepared in accordance with IFRS.
+None of the financial information prepared in accordance with IFRS is comparable to the financial statements of companies using accounting principles generally accepted in the United States.
+For additional information about the Bank's adoption of IFRS, refer to "Note 2 - Summary of significant accounting policies, estimates and judgments" and "Note 3 - First time adoption of IFRS" to the Bank's audited consolidated financial statements for the year ended October 31, 2012 (the "2012 Audited Consolidated Financial Statements") and, in respect of the impact on the Bank's capital position, refer to "Note 32 - Capital management" to the 2012 Audited Consolidated Financial Statements.